WebAssembly/spec/proposals/Exceptions.md

 ### Rethrowing an exception

-The `rethrow` instruction takes the exception associated with the `except_ref` on top of the stack, and rethrows the exception.
+The `rethrow` instruction takes the exception associated with the `exnref` on top of the stack, and rethrows the exception.
 A rethrow has the same effect as a throw, other than an exception is not created.
 Rather, the referenced exception on top of the stack is popped and then thrown.

 ### Exception data extraction